 Your risk level will always be given more weight than the amount of income you have.

-Most people are baffled when they think about how to get bad credit mortgages, but it’s not really difficult.
+Most people are baffled when they think about an application, but it’s not difficult.
 The first thing to do is find out what’s on your credit report.
 Then it’s all about making you as credit-worthy as possible.

-One of the frequently raised questions for adverse credit mortgage products is:
+These are the frequently raised questions for adverse credit mortgage product:

-Investments can also be used, and put up as collateral, but more than anything they show lenders that you’re responsible with money and if you need to back out of the deal, you have other ways of paying for the mortgage, without requiring selling the property for full market price.
+Investments can also be used and put up as collateral, but more than anything they show lenders that you’re responsible with money and if you need to back out of the deal, you have other ways of paying for the monthly payments, without requiring selling the property for the full market price.
 The housing market is not consistent price wise.
 What your home’s worth now will change years from now.
-So if you’re taking on a five-year fixed term mortgage, the loan amount may be higher or lower at the end of the fixed-term period.
+So if you’re taking on a five-year fixed term, the loan amount may be higher or lower at the end of the fixed-term period.

 Your income will be considered too.
-The rules and regulations surrounding mortgage products are strict.
+The rules and regulations surrounding these products are strict.
 This is because these are the financial products that caused the global financial crisis.
-Too many loans were made for residential and commercial properties prior to the financial crash, which pushed up house prices.
-House prices rose faster than annual salaries, and eventually people couldn’t afford the repayments.
+Too many loans were made for residential and commercial properties before the financial crash, which pushed up house prices.
+House prices rose faster than annual salaries, and eventually, people couldn’t afford the repayments.
 For a while, they could still borrow though.
 In the financial sector, there’s an entire market devoted to people with a bad credit history.
 It’s called the subprime market.

-Subprime mortgages and subprime backed loans were the main cause of the financial meltdown on a global scale.
-For that reason, lenders generally allow borrowing of 3x your annual salary now, although 4x your salary is possible, albeit riskier.
-Five times your salary will only be considered when you have a high salary coming in, for which you’ll be paying a hefty chunk towards the mortgage repayments.
+Subprime mortgages and subprime-backed loans were the primary cause of the financial meltdown on a global scale.
+For that reason, lenders allow borrowing of 3x your annual salary now, although 4x your salary is possible, albeit riskier.
+Five times your salary will only be considered when you have a high salary coming in, for which you’ll be paying a hefty chunk towards the repayments.

-Disposable income is also something to consider for bad credit mortgages.
-If you can consolidate debts to free up some monthly income that could go towards your mortgage repayments, then do that.
+Disposable income is also something to consider.
+If you can consolidate debts to free up some monthly revenue that could go towards your mortgage repayments, then do that.
 The more disposable income you have, the higher a monthly payment you can make, and depending on how you go about it, you could find that consolidating debts into what’s considered a bad credit loan, could give you some extra capital to put down on the initial deposit, thus lowering your LTV ratio and making you more attractive to lenders.

 There are financial products available designed to help you repair your credit.
 Or even just build it.
-For young people who have never had credit, they will have a problem getting approved for a first-time mortgage, simply because the lender has no data to use for risk assessment.
-If that’s the case, then some type of credit history needs to be developed.
+For young people who have never had credit, they will have a problem getting approved for a first-time mortgage, just because the lender has no data to use for risk assessment.
+If that’s the case, then some credit history needs to be developed.

 The better your credit file shows you managing your finances, the better your credit score will be and the more attractive you’ll be to lenders.